tjvr/kurt/README.md

 You'll probably just want to use the provided `ScratchProjectFile` and `ScratchSpriteFile` classes.
 Load them by passing the path to the file to their constructor and use their provided `.save()` methods.

 You can import just these classes them using:

+    python
     from kurt.files import *

 Load a file (you'll find a preview file, `game.sb`, saved in the `tests` directory; but feel free to try it with any Scratch project file).

+    python
     # Just pass in the absolute or relative path to the file:
     project = ScratchProjectFile("tests/game.sb")

     # You can reload the file at any time with .load()

 Inspect project:

+    python
     project.info['author'] # u'blob8108'
     project.stage # <ScratchStageMorph(Stage)>